Welcome to today's edition of the Rush 24-7 podcast.

 And so the Democrats still trying to dump on George W. Bush.

-CIA said, wait, wait, wait, wait, just a second here.
+CIA said, wait, wait, wait, wait just a second here.

-The finger pointing going on regarding memos pertaining to enhanced interrogation techniques when you consider the results.
+Now, it's amazing the finger-pointing going on regarding memos pertaining to enhanced interrogation techniques when you consider the results.

-Here again, we are ignoring results, in this case, successful results, and trying to besmirch people on the basis of intentions.
+Here again, we are ignoring results, in this case, successful results, and trying to besmirch people on the basis of intentions, regardless who released the memos and what the motivations were.

-It's hilarious to see Congress blaming the CIA when one of the outcomes was that the Los Angeles was saved from a terror attack.
+It's hilarious to see Congress blaming the CIA when one of the outcomes was that Los Angeles was saved from a terror attack.

 That's right.